MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-ios-device-disa-purebred.md

 In this article, you will:

    * Enroll a mobile iOS or iPadOS device with Intune Company Portal.
-   * Get a derived credential from your organization's derived credential provider, [DISA Purebred](https://cyber.mil/pki-pke/purebred/).
+   * Get a derived credential from your organization's derived credential provider, DISA Purebred: https:\//cyber.mil/pki-pke/purebred/.

 ## What are derived credentials?
 A derived credential is a certificate that’s derived from your smart card credentials and installed on your device.
 It grants you remote access to work resources, while preventing unauthorized users from accessing sensitive information.